egaba/ember-yup/README.md

 ## Validation Components

-Validating data can be done in the template, using form field components included with this library.
+Validating data on a per-route basis is the recommended approach for validating forms.
+Form data should be local, and validations (on the frontend) should not necessarily be tied to an entire model.
+Where a database may want to validate an entire set of data before entering it into the database, user interfaces often break down model data into separate forms, validating data as the user fills out the form.

+In this library, "Form Fields" are components that validate a type of data.
+Yup can validate `strings`, `numbers`, `booleans`, `dates`, `objects` (including deeply nested), and `arrays`.
 Form fields can operate both standalone or in combination with other form fields within a `validation-form`.

 Available validation components:
 * `text-field` (demos https://egaba88.github.io/ember-yup/#/validation-components/text-field)